-Acute fatty liver of pregnancy (AFLP) is a rare problem that involves the buildup of fat in the liver.
+Acute fatty liver of pregnancy (AFLP) is a rare buildup of fat in the liver.
 If it is not treated right away, it can lead to coma, organ failure, and death of the mother and baby.

 Copyright © Nucleus Medical Media, Inc.

-The cause of AFLP is not known.
+The cause is not known.
 It may be due to a problem in a certain enzyme in the mother.

 Things that may raise a pregnant woman’s risk are:

 Some women do not have symptoms.
-When they happen, they are often not specific.
+Those who do have problems that are not specific.
 Most symptoms start in the third trimester.

 You will be asked about your symptoms and health history.
 A physical exam will be done.

-Images may be taken to check the size of your liver.
+Images may be taken to check liver size.
 This can be done with ultrasound.

 American Congress of Obstetricians and Gynaecologists